-The Board of Directors are accountable to shareholders for the creation and delivery of strong sustainable financial performance and longterm shareholder value.
-To achieve this, the Board implement and monitors the Bank's strategy and performance, within a framework of sound corporate governance.
-The Chairman of the Board is responsible for leading the Board, ensuring its effectiveness, monitoring the performance of the CEO and maintaining a dialogue with the bank's stakeholders.
+The Board of Directors are accountable to shareholders for the creation and delivery of strong sustainable financial performance and long-term shareholder value.
+To achieve this, the Board implements and monitors the Bank's strategy and performance, within a framework of sound corporate governance.
+The Chairman of the Board is responsible for leading the Board, ensuring its effectiveness, monitoring the performance of the CEO, and maintaining a dialogue with the bank's stakeholders.
 The control functions such as Internal Audit, Risk Management and Compliance & AML report directly to the Board Audit and Risk Committee ("ARC").

-Compliance with Regulations (High Level Control Module - CBB Rulebook, Volume 2) In 2022, GFH continued the implementation of the Corporate Governance rules and the requirements of 'High Level Control Module of the CBB Rulebook Volume 2 (HC Module)'.
+Compliance with Regulations (High Level Control Module - CBB Rulebook, Volume 6)

-As per rule HC-A.1.8 and HC-8.2.1 (c) of the HC Module with reference to the disclosure of the non-compliance events (Comply or Explain Principle), which stipulates the need to elucidate the non-compliance cases and provide clarification on the same in event non-compliance with the rules and guidelines of the HC Module, GFH wishes to clarify the following:
+In 2023, GFH continued the implementation of the Corporate Governance rules and the requirements of 'High Level Control Module of the CBB Rulebook Volume 6 (HC Module)'.

-The NRGC committee does not include a Sharia Scholar (a member of Sharia Supervisory Board) as recommended under guidance note HC-9.2.4 (b).
+As per rule HC-A.1.12 of the HC Module with reference to the disclosure of the rule must be complied with by those to whom the content is addressed and non-compliance events (Comply or Explain Principle) which stipulates the need to elucidate the non-compliance cases and provide clarification on the same in event non-compliance with the rules and guidelines of the HC Module, GFH wishes to disclose the following:

-Contrary to guidance note HC-7.2.2 which recommends all Board Members to attend the shareholders' meeting, the shareholders' meetings held on 3 April 2022 were attended by three Board Members.
+- The Nomination, Remuneration and Governance Committee does not include a Sharia Scholar (a member of Sharia Supervisory Board) as recommended under guidance note HC-9.2.4 (b). - Contrary to guidance note HC-7.4.2 which recommends all Board of Directors to attend the shareholders' meeting, the shareholders' meetings held on 26th March 2023 were attended by three Board of Directors only due to unforeseen circumstances.